Hippopotaska/CharacterController/README.md

 # CharacterController
 Unity project containing a simple character controller script.
+Scripts themselves can be found in Assets/Resources/Scripts.